 - Identification of insects and other arthropods by a vector ecologist.

 The public can electronically place a service request or call the District for an onsite consultation for rodent, wildlife and mosquito problems in Santa Clara County.
-Service technicians usually respond within 2-3 business days from receipt of request.

 The Vector Control District is part of the Consumer and Environmental Protection Agency (CEPA).
 To learn more about the Agency, click on the links below.